Negative Lags on the Viscous Timescale in Quasar Photometry and Prospects for Detecting More with LSST: Lag Detection Methods

 On the other hand, as the amplitude ratio decreases, the peak around the short lag becomes more pronounced.
 For an input long lag of $-50$~days it becomes the largest peak when the amplitude ratio is 0.1.
 For the other two input long lags, the peak around the short lag becomes dominant when the amplitude ratio is 0.01.
 We show the positive and negative lag values with the highest correlation coefficients for these evenly-sampled light curves in the top four rows of Table \ref{tab:summ}.

 To use this cross-correlation technique on unevenly sampled data, such as LSST light curves, we use the interpolated cross-correlation method \citep[ICCF,][]{Gaskell1987}, which performs a linear interpolation to add values to the gaps in the light curves to make them evenly sampled.
 We use the ICCF on the mock light curves described in Section \ref{sec:mocks} and find that the results are very consistent with what we find when we use cross-correlation on evenly sampled light curves.
 That is, the uneven cadence does not prevent us from being able to find an accurate lag, but as the amplitude ratio between the long and short lag decreases we are less (more) able to recover the input long (short) lag.

-Another cross-correlation method that works on unevenly sampled light curves is the z-transformed discrete correlation function \citep[ZDCF,][]{Alexander:2013}.
-We did not attempt to use the ZDCF on our mock light curves.
-ZDCF performs no interpolation at all, and therefore performs best on more evenly and highly sampled data than we anticipate from LSST.
+We do not try other cross-correlation methods on our light curves, such as the z-transformed discrete correlation function \citep[ZDCF,][]{Alexander:2013}, but we expect these methods to perform similarly to the ICCF.

 We do however try the Von-Neumann estimator presented by \cite{Chelouche2017}.
 This Von-Neumann method shifts two light curves by some time $\tau$ and measures the mean-square successive-difference, which is a measure of the randomness, between the two light curves as a function of $\tau$.
 The lag is therefore the $\tau$ with the smallest measure of randomness.
 This method is unique because it involves no model fitting, interpolations, or binning, and is therefore ideal for unevenly sampled light curves.